 - Submission of an application for licensure with the North Carolina Board of Cosmetic Art Examiners

 - Maintain your knowledge base through regular education to keep your cosmetologist / esthetician license current.

-There are basic educational requirements needed before one can become a licensed cosmetologist and/or esthetician in the state of North Carolina.
+There are basic educational requirements needed before one can become a licensed cosmetologist or esthetician in North Carolina.
 The minimum education requirement for this profession is a certificate or diploma in cosmetology / esthetician undertaken at a registered beauty school.
-To successfully complete this course, students are required to undertake a minimum of 1500 hours of training before they can be signed off.
+To successfully complete this course, students are required to undertake a minimum of 1,500 hours of training before they can be signed off.
 For further training, some beauticians may choose to gain an associate degree to boost their qualifications.
 For those looking to begin their own start up business, an associate degree is quite a desirable skill to possess.

-To become an esthetician, students are required to undertake 600 hours of coursework at a registered school of beauty.
+To become an esthetician, students are required to complete 600 hours of coursework at a registered school of beauty.

 North Carolina does not currently offer cosmetology or esthetician apprenticeships as a career pathway into the vocation.